infojunkie/blog/_posts/2025-05-21-drupal-ajax-views-exposed-filters.md

     ];
 }
 ```
 If only things were that simple!
 This did not work - the AJAX request kept missing ALL query arguments after this change.
 How on earth could `URL` options get ignored??
-More hours, more digging revealed [this code deep inside `RenderElementBase::preRenderAjaxForm`](https://git.drupalcode.org/project/drupal/-/blob/10.5.x/core/lib/Drupal/Core/Render/Element/RenderElementBase.php#L381-388) - someone decided to overwrite the incoming URL options with those from another key THAT IS NOT EVEN DOCUMENTED :angry: I'm sure it seemed like a good idea at the time :angel:
+More hours, more digging revealed [this code deep inside `RenderElementBase::preRenderAjaxForm`](https://git.drupalcode.org/project/drupal/-/blob/10.5.x/core/lib/Drupal/Core/Render/Element/RenderElementBase.php#L381-388) - someone decided to overwrite the incoming URL options with those from another key THAT IS NOT EVEN DOCUMENTED :angry: - I'm sure it seemed like a good idea at the time and I've edited the documentation to reflect this quirk :angel:

 So the final code looks like:
 ```php